tbvanderwoude/grid_pathfinding/README.md

 A grid-based pathfinding system.
 Implements [Jump Point Search](https://en.wikipedia.org/wiki/Jump_point_search) with [improved pruning rules](https://www.researchgate.net/publication/287338108_Improving_jump_point_search) for speedy pathfinding.
 Pre-computes
 [connected components](https://en.wikipedia.org/wiki/Component_(graph_theory))
-to avoid flood-filling behaviour if no path exists.
+to avoid flood-filling behavior if no path exists.
 Both [4-neighborhood](https://en.wikipedia.org/wiki/Von_Neumann_neighborhood) and [8-neighborhood](https://en.wikipedia.org/wiki/Moore_neighborhood) grids are supported and a custom variant of JPS is implemented for the 4-neighborhood.

 ### Example
-Below a [simple 8-grid example](examples/simple_8.rs) is given which illustrates how to set a basic problem and find a path.
+Below a [simple 8-grid example](examples/simple_8.rs) is given, illustrating how to set a basic problem and find a path.
 ```rust,no_run
 use grid_pathfinding::PathingGrid;
 use grid_util::grid::Grid;